About

 distributions, so what is the point of this?
 The value of

-becomes aparent when we look at a couples of use
+ggdibbler becomes aparent when we look at a use cases for

 Spatial example